keeghan/MovieSearch/README.md

 # MovieSearch
-MovieInfo is a sample Android app that demonstrates how to call a RESTful server and present the paginated response.
+MovieInfo is a sample Android app that demonstrates how to call a RESTful server and present the paginated response following the MVVM architecture.
 It is not a one-to-one clone of the IMDb Android app, but it is heavily inspired by it.
 The backend relies on a mocked IMDb API from [RapidApi](https://rapidapi.com/apidojo/api/imdb8/).
 This app is for educational purposes in native Android development and associated technologies.
 As such, it is not intended for release or extended maintenance.